00itamarts00/00itamarts00.github.io/_posts/2024-06-01-one-to-one-systems.md

 Traditional fashion sizing systems rely on predefined size charts, leading to **poor-fitting clothes** for many consumers.
 Even in made-to-measure clothing, traditional measurement techniques are prone to **human error**, making them inefficient and costly.

-By leveraging **deep learning, parametric body modeling, and optimization algorithms**, we developed a **scalable and highly accurate** system that takes a **small set of user-provided measurements** and estimates a full **3D SMPL model**, which is then used to extract precise garment patterns.
+By leveraging deep learning, parametric body modeling, and optimization algorithms, we developed a **scalable and highly accurate** system that takes a **small set of user-provided measurements** and estimates a full **3D SMPL model**, which is then used to extract precise garment patterns.

 ---